-Operations management is the area of management, which is concerned with designing and controlling the production of goods or services.
-Based on a company’s competitive and business strategy, operation managers develop and control the process of transforming inputs (e.g. raw materials, labor, information, energy) into outputs (good and services).
+Operations management is concerned with designing and controlling the production of goods or services.
+Based on a company’s competitive and business strategy, operations managers develop and control the process of transforming inputs (e.g. raw materials, labor, information, energy) into outputs (e.g., goods and services).
 Operations Management consists of numerous subfields.
-This course focuses on the following key areas of operations management: operations strategy, process analysis, quality management, project management, waiting line management, inventory management and yield management.
+In this course, we will focus on: operations strategy, process analysis, capacity management, forecasting, waiting line management, and inventory management.